ozwillo/ozwillo-datacore/README.md

 Build ([Maven 3](http://maven.apache.org/download.cgi) required) : at root, do : mvn clean install

-Deployment : go in the ozwillo-datacore-web subproject and do : mvn jetty:run
+Deployment : go in the ozwillo-datacore-web subproject and do `mvn jetty:run`

 Then go have a look at API documentation and playground at [http://localhost:8080/dc-ui/index.html](http://localhost:8080/dc-ui/index.html).
 To try it out, for instance do a GET ``/dc/type/geo:Area_0`` to see what geographical areas (cities...) are available.
 To learn more about available operations, follow the [wiki Playground tutorial](https://github.com/ozwillo/ozwillo-datacore/wiki/Playground-&-Import-UI-demo-scenario---Provto-&-OpenElec) and do the [city & country Tutorial](https://github.com/ozwillo/ozwillo-datacore/wiki/Tutorial---city-&-country).
 To learn about out to use them, have a look at the detailed API doc below.